 Lo Celso shone in Argentina’s 2021 Copa America triumph but was sidelined as the Albiceleste lifted the World Cup in Qatar.

 A Fulham academy graduate, Sessegnon was regarded as one of English football’s top talents before completing his £25million move to Tottenham in 2019.

 But he made just six Premier League appearances during an injury-plagued debut season and then spent 2020-21 on loan at Bundesliga side Hoffenheim.

-The 22-year-old is now back at Tottenham and looks to have a more prominent first-team role under Conte this season, albeit without having quite nailed down his place.
+The 22-year-old is now back at Tottenham and has played more of a prominent role under Conte this season, albeit without having quite nailed down his place.